 There are occasions where the job evaluation scheme and pay grading structure does not take into account market factors such as market pay rates for specialist and technical project roles, or fluctuating demand for skills in the marketplace.
 It is therefore sometimes necessary to pay a supplement in addition to base salary in order to recruit and retain staff.
-To this end a Role Specific Supplement Policy has been published to ensure RBFA has a fair, transparent and controlled approach to pay.
+To this end, a Role Specific Supplement Policy has been published to ensure RBFA has a fair, transparent and controlled approach to pay.
+Currently seven individuals receive a role supplement.